rsscp/dragon-castle/README.md

 # dragon-castle
-Unity project for stealth survival horror.
+Unity project for stealth survival horror with focus on enemy perception.

+This is still a work in progress